bmuschko/ide-composable-build/README.md

 ### Buildship

 1. From the menu bar select "File" > "Import...".
 Select "Gradle Project".
 Import project `common`.
-The projects should be rendered in the project view as flat hierarchy.
+The projects should be rendered in the package explorer as flat hierarchy.
 2. From the menu bar select "File" > "Import...".
 Select "Gradle Project".
 Import project `web`.
-The projects should be rendered in the project view as flat hierarchy.
+The projects should be rendered in the package explorer as flat hierarchy.
 3. After the import no issues should be reported.
 4. Select the `web` project.
 From the context menu select "Properties".
 In the tab "Libraries", the dependency `a-1.0.jar` should be shown as entry in the classpath container.